Mata (2006 film): Plot

 The movie starts with a taxi driver Venkatesha (Jaggesh) welcoming Sister Martha (played by Pari) to Bangalore.
-He needs to drive her to a matha in Thirthahalli and he starts narrating a story to make the journey interesting, interspersed with sub-stories.
+He needs to drive her to a matha(monastery) in Thirthahalli and he starts narrating a story to make the journey interesting, interspersed with sub-stories.

 The fore-said matha has an asylum taking care of handicapped orphans and a rare temple of Lord Brahma.
-He narrates about this matha, whose chief is a skirt-chaser and goes to the extent of playing the flute to girls over the phone just to impress upon them.
-Soon enough, the chief decides to part with the post in order to join his wife back.
+He narrates the story about this matha, whose chief is a skirt-chaser and goes to the extent of playing the flute to girls over the phone just to impress them.
+Soon enough, the chief decides to part with the post in order to join his wife.

-In unique circumstances, the manager and administrator of matha, Appayya (R. N. Sudarshan) advertises in newspapers declaring vacancy for "Chief of Matha".
+In unique circumstances, the manager and administrator of the matha, Appayya (R. N. Sudarshan) advertises in newspapers declaring a vacancy for the post, "Chief of Matha".
 At this point, breaking the fourth wall, R. N. Sudarshan enacting the role of Appayya declines to read out the dialogues about placing a newspaper ad about vacant Chief of Matha position.
-Director Guruprasad makes a cameo entry bombarding Appayya to enact his role, as he is paid to do just that viz., read out the dialogues.
+Director Guruprasad makes a cameo entry bombarding Appayya to enact his role properly.

-The introduction scene of the film is fabulous as all the characters are invited with vedic hymns, "Asathoma Sadgamaya", which signifies the light in all directions.
-Tabla Nani as Venugopala nickname packet, Sudheendra as Chintamani, Shashidhar Bhat as Shashidhar bhat, Mandya Ramesh as Mandya Nagesh, Vaijanath Biradar as Kosta alias Sidda and Jaggesh as Venkatesha take the film on their shoulders.
-It is a great masterpiece that has every essence from crisp dialogues to a meaningful and soul-stirring script.